Parents

 What Parents Need to Know

-Every spring, the Grades 3-8 English Language Arts (ELA) and Mathematics Tests are administered to students across New York State.
-These annual ELA and math tests for students in grades 3-8 are required by the federal Every Student Succeeds Act (ESSA) of 2015.
-The tests are designed to measure how well students are mastering the learning standards that guide classroom instruction and help to ensure that students are on track to graduate from high school with the critical thinking, problem solving, and reasoning skills needed for success in college and the modern workplace.
-The tests also show how schools and districts are progressing with the learning standards and can support professional development for teachers.
-Below you will find information about the 2019 tests.
+The Grades 3-8 English Language Arts, Mathematics and Science tests are administered in the spring to students across New York State.
+These annual tests are required for students in grades 3-8 by the federal Every Student Succeeds Act (ESSA) of 2015.
+The tests are designed to measure how well students are mastering the learning standards that guide classroom instruction and are a valuable tool used to help ensure students have the support they need to succeed.

-- In general, this means that as long as students are working productively, they will have as much time as they need to complete each test session, within the confines of the regular school day.
+- This means that as long as students are working productively, they will have as much time as they need to complete each test session, within the confines of the regular school day.

 Test Questions Reviewed and Written by New York State Teachers

-- Hundreds of New York State educators were involved in creating and reviewing questions for 2021 Grades 3-8 ELA and Math Tests and selecting the questions for the test forms.
+- Hundreds of New York State educators are involved in creating, reviewing, and selecting questions for the Grades 3-8 Tests.

 Providing Results for Teachers and Improved Resources for Parents

-- Like the previous three years, the New York State Education Department plans to have instructional reports returned to teachers by the end of the school year and to release at least 75% of the test questions again.
+- The New York State Education Department plans to return instructional reports to teachers by the end of the school year and will release at least 75% of the test questions.

 Computer-Based Testing